The-DanKadlec/3D_Visualisation/README.md

-# shinyForce3D: 3D Visualisation of Ground Reaction Forces (GRF)
+# shinyForce3D: 3D Visualisation of Ground Reaction Forces

 This repository contains an R/Shiny application and supporting R package for visualising ground reaction force (GRF) vector data in dynamic 3D, static 3D, and 2D formats.
 The tool supports single and dual dataset comparisons, customisable sphere/arrow sizing, peak detection, and export of animated GIFs.